Functional Diffusion Maps: Examples and simulation study

 \subsection{Moons and Swiss Roll data}

-After establishing the necessity of using FDM instead of DM for functional data, we aim to contrast FDM with FPCA by evaluating their performance on the functional versions of the Moons and Swiss Roll datasets.
+After establishing the benefits of using FDM instead of DM for functional data, we aim to contrast FDM with FPCA, wich is the most popular dimensionality reduction method in FDA by far, by evaluating their performance on the functional versions of the Moons and Swiss Roll datasets.

 The Moons dataset shown in Subsection~\ref{sec:diffusion-maps} is typically used to visualize clustering algorithms.
 Instead, the Swiss Roll dataset is typically used to test dimensionality reduction techniques.
 Both of them are common examples where non-linearity in the data makes multivariate PCA perform poorly, and therefore, manifold learning techniques are preferable.